-- a) in the field of lectures, verification of the assumed learning outcomes is carried out by: - assessment of knowledge and skills demonstrated in the lecture final exam with various characteristics and complexity of problems to be solved (simple tasks concerning basic knowledge, more difficult tasks requiring calculations or simulation of algorithms, problem tasks of high complexity); the total number of questions is approximately 10; all questions are scored similarly, you can get a total of 100 points; passing the lecture test is from 50 points; the final grade is a weighted average from the written lecture exam and laboratory results. - discussion of the results of the lecture test, - b) in the field of laboratories, verification of the assumed learning outcomes is carried out by assessing the implementation of tasks related to current laboratory classes; during each laboratory class, the student receives a list of tasks to be performed; it is possible to obtain additional points for activity during classes; passing the laboratory requires obtaining at least 50% of the points collected throughout the semester, the final grade results from the points obtained in the laboratory and the project, - c) in terms of the project, the student carries out two projects in the middle and at the end of the semester; passing the project requires obtaining 50% of the possible points
+- a) in the field of lectures, verification of the assumed learning outcomes is carried out by: - assessment of the knowledge and skills demonstrated in the exam with different characteristics and complexity of problems to be solved (simple tasks related to basic knowledge, more difficult tasks requiring calculations or simulation of algorithms, problem tasks of high complexity); the total number of questions in the exam is about 10; all questions are scored similarly, a total of 100 points can be obtained; passing the exam is from 50 points; the final grade is a weighted average of the written and laboratory exam. - examination of the exam results. - b) in the field of laboratories, verification of the assumed learning outcomes is carried out by: - evaluation of the implementation of tasks related to given laboratory classes; during each laboratory class, the student receives a list of tasks to be performed (consisting of non-marked tasks, scored tasks and homework) for which 30% of points can be obtained, in addition, the student carries out two projects in the middle and at the end of the semester, for which he can receive 30% respectively and 40% points; completion of the laboratory is from 50% of the points obtained during the whole semester; it is possible to get additional points for activity during classes.